 Slower wound healing

 Underweight people suffer from slower wound healing.
-They lack enough iron and proteins which are vital in quick healing of wounds.
+They lack enough iron and protein which are vital in quick healing of wounds.
 These nutrients play a huge role in repairing damaged body tissues.
 Therefore, when the body lacks nutrients, the recovery takes longer.
 Underweight individuals are also more prone to suffering from severe bruises.

 Delays in development